 Antonia Yétúndé Fọlárìn Schleicher: Colloquial Yoruba.
 The Complete Course for Beginners.
 Routledge, New York, 2008.

 This 250-page book originally came with two CDs, today the audiofiles to be downloaded for free on the publisher's website!
 A digital Kindle or PDF edition is available.
 It is meant to give the student the opportunity to learn without a teacher.
 It features very realistic Yorùbá dialogues and it also addresses the community of Olorisha or second-generation Nigerians in the US, as there are e.g. dialogues speaking about Orisha traditions in Brazil or the multi-ethnic background in Brooklyn, comparing it to Lagos.
 The layout is up to date, the structure of the course is great.
 This book has the best graphic design of all these courses.
 So-called “language points” explain not only grammar but give you a deeper insight on the Yorùbá view of the world, e.g. explain the different time-relations or how to speak about sickness.
 In my opinion it is the best course available on the market today and very practical.
 I combined it with some more theoretical books on grammar.
-Highly recommended!
-And the audio files are officially free of charge to download.
+Recommended.
+The audio files are now officially free of charge to download.

 Earl W. Stevick, Olaleye Aremu, Foreign Service Institute (ed.): Yoruba Basic Course/Yoruba Intermediate Texts.
 Washington D.C., 1963.
 (PDF/MP3)

 The US Foreign Service Institute once provided many local language courses for their diplomats and the Peace Corps.
 In 1967 they published a course on Yorùbá, that was digitalized by the Live Lingua Project (MP3 & PDF) and is now under public domain.
 It can be downloaded free of charge.
 There is a Basic Course available – 350 pages and 13 hours of audiofiles – and an Intermediate Course – 250 pages and 1 hour of audiofiles.
 The material is very useful, has a huge focus on the “Tone Drill Series”, just the sound quality of the recording is a bit antiquated, but as it is free, you can’t complain about that.
 The texts cover many different topics and every phrase is available as MP3.
 The diacritic marks for the different tones, especially gliding tones, at that time have been written a little bit different than today, but they are added very carefully to the texts.
-Highly recommended.

 Kayode J.Fakinlede: Beginner’s Yoruba.
 Hippocrene Books, Inc, New York, 2010.